 Does Rawhide Break Down:

-These treats cannot be digested, so it forces the dog to pass out the exact same size your dog has swallowed, and it may swell up in the dog’s stomach depending on the manufacturer.
+These treats cannot be digested, so it forces the dog to pass a lump of sodden chemically created gunge the exact same size that your dog had swallowed it, and it may swell up in the dog’s stomach depending on the manufacturer.

 Therefore harm could come from the reaction to both the chemicals and the fact that the rawhide is undigestible, it could be lodged in the stomach for many weeks and in some cases, a major abdominal operation is required to remove these blockages.